jcbhmr/actions-toolkit-rs/README.md

 ~~This is a monorepo where each package independently manages its own version.
 This means that releasing the release & tag semantics are a bit wacky -- instead of a single tag like `v1.0.0` for each version of the entire project there's now N different tags, one for each `actions-*` package, each named according to `${package_name}-${package_version}` convention.~~ Nothing is currently published yet so this doesn't apply.
 I also want to do some research to see what the convention around monorepo tag naming is.

 This repository was originally named "toolkit.rs" but since the organization/user name isn't actions-related ([@jcbhmr](https://github.com/jcbhmr) instead of [@actions](https://github.com/actions)) I added a prefix to clarify the name.

+🆘 I'm not a very proficient Rust programmer.
+If you see something that could be better, please tell me! ❤️ You can open an Issue, Pull Request, or even just comment on a commit.
+You'll probably be granted write access. 😉